 During 2006, enabling legislation authorized a portion of Hotel-Motel Occupancy Tax revenue collected and remitted to the treasury of the County of Albany be set aside for use by the Authority (Note 5).
-The H.O.T. revenue is recognized when earned based on management's estimates using budgeted and historical collection data adjusted each quarter based on actual amounts collected and deposited into an account designated by the Authority.
+The HOT revenue is recognized when earned based on management's estimates using budgeted and historical collection data adjusted each quarter based on actual amounts collected and deposited into an account designated by the Authority.
 Due from County of Albany, New York consists of the Authority's share of hotel taxes collected on behalf of the Authority.
-No allowance has been established at December 31, 2010 or 2009 for estimated uncollectible amounts due from Albany County as these amounts are considered fully collectible.
+No allowance has been established at either December 31, 2011 or 2010 for estimated uncollectible amounts due from Albany County as these amounts are considered fully collectible.